tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 	 send them through ZMQ IPC pipe.
 3. The main process takes data from the pipe, makes batches.

-The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 2.5k images per second if you have good CPUs, RAM, disks.
+The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 5k images per second, depend on your hardware condition of CPUs, RAM, disks, and the amount of augmentation.
-With fewer augmentations, it can reach 5k images/s.
 As a reference, tensorpack can train ResNet-18 at 1.2k images/s on 4 old TitanX.
-8 P100s can train ResNet-50 at 1.7k images/s according to the [official benchmark](https://www.tensorflow.org/performance/benchmarks).
+8 V100s can train ResNet-50 at 2.8k images/s according to [tensorpack benchmark](https://github.com/tensorpack/benchmarks/tree/master/ResNet-MultiGPU).
 So DataFlow will not be a serious bottleneck if configured properly.

 ## Distributed DataFlow